 A Weekend In Hamburg: What To Do On Saturday

 First: Breakfast at the Transmontana in the Sternschanze, an old-established Portuguese family business, which I also recommend in my „Elbville Photo Safari“ (you can download the tour in the Elbville Shop).
 The Transmontana not only scores with generous scrambled egg combinations.
 The Galao, i.e. espresso with frothed milk, and above all the „Pastel del Nata“ (pudding pastries) are also dangerously tasty and very affordable.
 PS: Don’t let the hippsters intimidate you!
-They, too, only want to have coffee and eggs…
+They only want to have coffee and eggs like you…

 If you prefer to start with lunch, I recommend Slim Jim at the Neuer Pferdemarkt (Sternschanze): The Slim Jim pizzas are beyond tomatoes and cheese and also take care of the vegetarians and vegans among us.
 Good music, tattooed pizza bakers and homemade furniture.